 Las Vegas Strip room rates soar ahead of NFL Draft

-Room rates are climbing an average of about 89 percent across 40 properties on or near the Strip during the draft as compared to the week before, according to figures Wednesday on Hotels.com.
+Room rates are climbing an average of about 89 percent across 40 properties on or near the Strip during the draft, according to figures Wednesday on Hotels.com.

 When the NFL draft comes to Las Vegas in April, it will bring star athletes, pigskin parties and road closures.